-States with the highest number of people living in them have most electoral votes, presently California (55 electoral votes), Texas (38 electoral votes) and New York (29 electoral votes).
-States with small numbers of people have the fewest electoral votes: Alaska, Montana, North Dakota, South Dakota, Vermont, and Wyoming each have 3 electoral votes.
+States with the highest number of people living in them have most electoral votes.
+Following the 2020 Census, the states with the most electoral votes are California (54), Texas (40 electoral votes), Flordia (30) and New York (28).
+States with small numbers of people have the fewest electoral votes: Alaska, North Dakota, South Dakota, Vermont, and Wyoming each have 3 electoral votes.

 The Electoral College has a fascinating history.
 It was created at the Constitutional Convention as a compromise between those who wanted Congress to choose the President and those who felt that decision should be done by state governments.
 As Michael Kazin (2020, p.
 43) noted, "The system they came up with was nobody's first choice."